spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/0-index.md

 # Recipes

-This section contains recipes that help solve some common use cases.
+This section contains recipes that address some common use cases.